Jaleel-VS/Jaleel-VS/README.md

 <h2 align="center">Hola Mundo, soy Jaleel 👋</h2>

-I'm a software engineer @ Old Mutual Investment Group, and an Information Systems student @ University of Cape Town.
-I enjoy all things tech and I have a special interest in deep learning, and educational software.
+I'm a software engineer @ Old Mutual Investment Group.
+I enjoy all things tech and I have a special interest in deep learning, backend development, and educational software.

 Currently I'm working in the Data Engineering team in my company, at school I'm working with Flutter and Dart, and in my personal time I do full stack projects in Next.JS and Sveltekit